 Modernizing the AMA Code of Medical Ethics

 In 2008 CEJA launched a major project to critically review and update the AMA Code of Medical Ethics, incorporating feedback from across the medical community in reviewing the code for clarity, timeliness and consistency.
 CEJA’s goal is to preserve the AMA’s legacy of leadership in professional ethics while ensuring that the Code remains relevant in the face of changes in biomedical science and conditions of medical practice.
 A new, more intuitive chapter structure and a uniform, easy-to-read format makes the updated Code more accessible.

 Members of the Council on Ethical and Judicial Affairs are nominated by the AMA President-Elect and elected by vote of the House of Delegates.
 To place a name in nomination, complete the Council & Committee Nomination form (DOC).

-Review the AMA Conflict of Interest Policy and Council Principles.
+Review the AMA Conflict of Interest Policy and Council Principles (PDF, members only).
 Information will be emailed to you with instructions on how to complete and submit the Conflict of Interest form.